Monterey Grand Prix

 - Lola T142 [SL142/28] (Dan Harper): Invoice date 5 Mar 1969 (Sold to Haas).
 New to Bud Morley (Denver, CO) and raced through the 1969 US series, when it was red and entered as #14 .
 He advertised the car in November 1969 and again in August 1970.
 Sold in April 1971 to Dan Harper (Eureka, CA) who raced it at the Laguna Seca Pro race 2 May 1971 despite only having had a chance to drive it briefly at Vacaville earlier in the week.
 He intended to race in SCCA Nationals for the remainder of 1971 but a broken bulkhead required a lengthy rebuild and he did not score any points at SCCA level that season.
 He had planned to follow all the west coast Pro races in 1972, and appeared on the entry list for race at Laguna Seca on 7 May 1972 but there is no record of his participation.
 He also raced the car at the Laguna Seca June Sprints in 1973.
 Harper advertised the car in August 1974, describing it as "Best T-142 in the country; rebuilt throughout, new fabroids, etc; fresh Al Bartz engine; have full history of car; never bent".
 He recalled to Mike Matune in 2021 that he sold it in April 1975 to Don Korntved (Weaverville, CA) and his son Chris, who ran it in Redwood Sports Car Club (RSCC) events from 1975 to 1977.
 They ran the car in the RSCC's Lord Ellis Hillclimb at Blue Lake, the Keno Hill Climb near Klamath Falls, Oregon and the Virginia City Hill Climb in Nevada.
 Chris Korntved also won RSCC Autocross events at Samoa Field, a former airstrip in Eureka, northern California, July 1976, September 1976 and July 1977, and competed at Chico, CA, Redding, CA, and Medford, OR.
 He advertised the T142 at the end of 1977 and traded it to Jerry Dulski (Plymouth, MN) for Dulski's A Sedan Camaro.
 Dulski ran the car in Midwest SCCA Formula A until an accident at Brainerd International Raceway in Minnesota, when his wing collapsed in the high speed Turn 1 and he left the track, hitting a telephone pole.
 The car continued airborne through a number of trees before coming to a stop upside down still in the trees.
 Dulski was very lucky to walk away unharmed, but the Lola was a complete loss.
 Dulski salvaged the Hewland gearbox and used it in his next car, a Lotus 70, and the Chevy engine was later used in a Trans-Am Camaro in historic racing.
 A part from a few suspension parts that were sold, nothing else remained of the Lola.

 - LeGrand Mk 11 (Jim Paul): Raced by Rex Ramsey in late 1969, winning at Trois-Rivières in September, but well off the pace in the L&M series.
 Jim Paul raced the car in 1970, with a best result of eighth in the Pro race at Laguna Seca, and appeared a few times in 1971 and early 1972.
 To Keith Saunders (Albuquerque, NM) for SCCA racing later in 1972, then to Bill Swope (Albuquerque, NM) for 1973.
-Swope advertised it late 1975, and the next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
+Swope advertised it late 1975, and it seems likely that this was the LeGrand used by JB Walton in SCCA Regionals in Utah Region in 1978.
+The next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
 To Kirk Severson and racing in historic events by 2001.
 To Marty Fidrich (Elisabeth, CO) by 2007.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.